gazs/engineering-challenges/README.md

-# Engineering Challanges at Condé Nast
+# Engineering Challenges at Condé Nast